 You can even buy a deed to one square inch of the North Pole.
 I bought both for my son when I was there and can’t wait until they arrive in the next holiday season.

-The Aurora Ice Musem is located at Chena Hot Springs Resort, so grab a spot on a tour if you go up there for the hot springs.
+The Aurora Ice Museum is at Chena Hot Springs Resort, so grab a spot on a tour if you go up there for the hot springs.
 As the name indicates, the building is a museum of different ice sculptures.

 The temperature is kept at a chilly 25° F, so dress warmly.
 However, parkas are available if you need them.
 That said, given it was around -20° F outside when I was there, I actually found it quite warm inside.

-You’ll see an ice chandelier, wedding chapel, and even rooms you can actually stay in.
+You’ll see an ice chandelier, a wedding chapel, and even rooms you can stay in.
 The main feature is the ice bar, where you can get an Appletini in an ice glass.
 If you’re 21 or over, I recommend adding this to your ticket because it was such a fun experience.